Qatar Foundation: Culture and arts

-Events

-The QatarDebate Center was established in 2007.
-In addition to organizing workshops and competitions with the intent of raising the standards of open discussion among Qatari students, the center also hosted the World Schools Debating Championship in 2010.
-Also launched in 2007 was the Qatar Career Fair (QCF), an annual event held at the Qatar National Convention Centre which showcases the range of career options available to Qatari students and graduates.

-The Qatar National Convention Centre was inaugurated by QF in December 2011.
-It features a 2,300-seat auditorium.

 Joint ventures

 Joint ventures in the fields of science and research, education and social development are deemed essential to Qatar's transition from an oil-based economy to a knowledge-based economy, as outlined in the Qatar National Vision 2030.
 Thus, the foundation has set up a number of commercial joint ventures with global partners.
 Profits generated are shared by both parties, with Qatar Foundation's portion being distributed into its core nonprofit activities.